-I am the first point of contact for graduate students enrolled in the Master of Education, Master of Science in Psychology and Master of Humanities programs.
+I am the first point of contact for graduate students enrolled in the Master of Education, Master of Science in Psychology and Master of Humanities, and Bachelor of Arts programs.
 I guide students on their academic journeys by registering and withdrawing them from courses, monitoring class participation and grades, and fielding phone calls, e-mails and visitor questions.

 I worked in the sports information department at Baldwin Wallace University while pursuing my undergraduate degree.
 I found that I really enjoyed the behind-the-scenes processes of higher education and have worked at TU since 2013.